 - 1.1.
-This agreement is based on the DfE 'Model Agreement; Early Years Provision Free of Charge and Free Childcare' June 2018.
+This agreement is based on the DfE 'Model Agreement; Early Years Provision Free of Charge and Free Childcare' January 2024.
 Early years Childcare Providers ("providers") must follow this agreement if they are funded by the local authority to provide Early Education Funding ("EEF"). - 1.2.
-The agreement applies to the 15 hour entitlement for the most disadvantaged two-year-olds, the 15 hour entitlement for parents of three- and four-year-olds (the universal entitlement) and the 30 hours entitlement for working parents of three- and four-year-olds (the extended entitlement). - 1.3.
+This agreement applies to the provision of childcare in Solihull for the following: - \ the 15 hour entitlement for the most disadvantaged 2-year-olds ('disadvantaged 2-year-olds entitlement') - \ the 15 hour entitlement for parents of 3- and 4-year-olds (the 'universal entitlement') - \ the working parent entitlements, which include: - a. the 30 hour entitlement for eligible working parents of 3- and 4-year-olds - b. the introduction of new entitlements for eligible working parents: - i. from April 2024, the 15 hour entitlement for children aged 2 years of eligible working parents - ii. from September 2024, the 15 hour entitlement for children aged 9 months of eligible working parents - iii. from September 2025, the 30 hour entitlement for children aged 9 months of eligible working parents - 1.3.
 This document does not provide guidance on how providers operate their private businesses, including charges for provision over and above a child's free hours.
-Local authorities should not intervene where parents choose to purchase additional hours of provision or additional services providing that this does not affect the parent's ability to take up their child's free place. - 1.4.
+DfE states that local authorities should not intervene where parents choose to purchase additional hours of provision or additional services providing that this does not affect the parent's ability to take up their child's free place. - 1.4.
 This agreement will be kept under review and updated as necessary.